Directors Report & Management Discussion and Analysis

 25. BUSINESS RESPONSIBILITY REPORTING

-As per Clause 55 of the Listing Agreement with the Stock Exchanges, a separate sectionon Business Responsibility Reporting forms part of this Annual Report.
+As per Clause 55 of the Listing Agreement with the Stock Exchanges, a separate sectionon Business Responsibility forms part of this Annual Report.

 26. CONSOLIDATED FINANCIAL STATEMENTS

-27. ENERGY TECHNOLOGY AND FOREIGN EXCHANGE
+27. ENERGY, TECHNOLOGY AND FOREIGN EXCHANGE

-The information on conservation of energy, technology absorption and foreign exchangeearnings and outgo stipulated under Sec 217(1)(e) of the Companies Act, 1956,are given inAnnexure A to the Directors Report.
+The information on conservation of energy, technology absorption and foreign exchangeearnings and outgo stipulated under Section 217(1)(e) of the Companies Act, 1956,are furnished in Annexure A to the Directors Report.

 28. PARTICULARS OF EMPLOYEES

-Your Directors are thankful to the various Central and State Government Departments andAgencies for their continued help and co-operation.
-The Directors are grateful to thevarious stakeholders customers,shareholders, banks, dealers, vendors and otherbusiness partners for the excellentsupport received from them during the year underreview.
-Your Directors wish to place on record their sincere appreciation to all employeesfor their commitment and continued contribution to the Company.
+Your Directors thank the various Central and State Government Departments,Organizations and Agencies for the continued help and co-operation extended by them.
+TheDirectors also gratefully acknowledge all stakeholders of the Company viz. customers,shareholders, dealers, vendors, banks and other business partners for the excellentsupport received from them during the year.
+The Directors place on record their sincereappreciation to all employees of ACC for their unstinted commitment and continuedcontribution to the Company.

 30. CAUTIONARY STATEMENT

-Statements in the Directors Report and the Management Discussion & Analysisdescribing the Companys objectives, expectations or forecasts, may beforward-looking within the meaning of applicable securities laws and regulations.
+Statements in the Directors Report and the Management Discussion & Analysis,describing the Companys objectives, expectations or forecasts, may beforward-looking within the meaning of applicable securities, laws and regulations.
 Actualresults may differ materially from those expressed in the statement.
 Important factorsthat could influence the Companys operations include global and domestic demand andsupply conditions affecting selling prices of finished goods, input availability andprices, changes in government regulations, tax laws, economic developments within thecountry and other factors such as litigation and industrial relations.

 For and on behalf of the Board of Directors

 N S Sekhsaria

 Annexure A to Directors Report